Food engineering: Refrigeration and freezing

 The main objective of food refrigeration and/or freezing is to preserve the quality and safety of food materials.
-Refrigeration and freezing contribute to the preservation of perishable foods, and to the conservation some food quality factors such as visual appearance, texture, taste, flavor and nutritional content.
+Refrigeration and freezing contribute to the preservation of perishable foods, and to the conservation of some food quality factors, such as visual appearance, texture, taste, flavor and nutritional content.
 Freezing food slows the growth of bacteria that could potentially harm consumers.

 Evaporation

 Evaporation is used to pre-concentrate, increase the solid content, change the color, and reduce the water content of food and liquid products.
-This process is mostly seen when processing milk, starch derivatives, coffee, fruit juices, vegetable pastes and concentrates, seasonings, sauces, sugar, and edible oil.
+This process is mostly seen when processing milk, starch derivatives, coffee, fruit juices, vegetable pastes and concentrates, seasonings, sauces, sugar, and edible oils.
 Evaporation is also used in food dehydration processes.
 The purpose of dehydration is to prevent the growth of molds in food, which only build when moisture is present.
 This process can be applied to vegetables, fruits, meats, and fish, for example.

 Packaging

 Food packaging technologies are used to extend the shelf-life of products, to stabilize food (preserve taste, appearance, and quality), and to maintain the food clean, protected, and appealing to the consumer.
 This can be achieved, for example, by packaging food in cans and jars.
 Because food production creates large amounts of waste, many companies are transitioning to eco-friendly packaging to preserve the environment and attract the attention of environmentally conscious consumers.
-Some types of environmentally friendly packaging include plastics made from corn or potato, bio-compostable plastic and paper products which disintegrate, and recycled content.
-Even though transitioning to eco-friendly packaging has positive effects on the environment, many companies are finding other benefits such as reducing excess packaging material, helping to attract and retain customers, and showing that companies care about the environment.
+Some types of environmentally friendly packaging include plastics made from corn or potatoes, bio-compostable plastic and paper products which disintegrate, and recycled content.
+Even though transitioning to eco-friendly packaging has positive effects on the environment, many companies are finding other benefits, such as reducing excess packaging material, helping to attract and retain customers, and showing that companies care about the environment.